PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_oscillators.md

 3. Under products, type “HiddenX’ + X’”
 4. Set the forward rate as “2e3”

-Repeat the above steps for the following reactions
+Repeat the above steps for the following reactions.

 | Reactants |Products|Forward Rate|
 |:--------|:-------:|--------:|